How to Care for Abandoned Baby Squirrels and Release Them When It's Time

-Caring for squirrels is a big commitment and is not recommended for anyone whom can't dedicate the time, patience and efforts involved.
+Caring for squirrels is a big commitment and is not recommended for anyone who can't dedicate the time, patience and effort required.
 For those who are able to commit, it can be a joyous and rewarding experience.
-There are many breeds of squirrels, such as the gray squirrel, red squirrel and even the flying squirrel.
+There are many breeds of squirrels, such as the gray squirrel, red squirrel, and even the flying squirrel.
 Some breeds require different care.
-Here in Florida, we mostly find squirrels in need of aid are during hurricane season.
-That also happens to be during the mating season, therefore, there are many nests blown out of trees, mothers killed and the babies left abandoned.
+Here in Florida, we mostly find that are squirrels in need of aid during the hurricane season.
+That also happens to be during the mating season; therefore, there are many nests blown out of trees, mothers are killed and the babies have been abandoned.
 I explain certain scenarios of occurrences and what to do before snagging up a nest found on the ground.
 You will also find step by step instructions from how to care for infants up until their release back into nature.

 A litter usually consists of an average of 4 squirrels.
 Keep in mind that if you find a nest with only 1 or 2 babies, survey the area for more.
-Don't worry if there is only 1 to 3 found.
+Don't worry if there are only 1 to 3 squirrels in the nest.

 For the following information, I will use "him" as a singular term but utilize the information for multiple squirrels if you are caring for more than one.